Race and Ethnicity at Decision Points - 2017

 Race/ethnicity was determined using a statistical model.
 See Appendix C of the REPORT for more information.

 Finally, the cases represented in the arrests, filings, sentences, and parole board sections are not necessarily the same cases.
 This is due to the fact that a lag exists between when an arrest results in a filing, when a filing results in a sentence, and when an offender is paroled.
 This study analyzes events (arrests, filings, sentences, parole decisions) that occurred in a single year.

-(The 2015 annual report may be found at the link below)
+(past annual reports may be found at the link below)